-^{61 26} CFR 1.36B-2
+^{62 26} CFR 1.36B-2

-^{62 26} CFR 1.36B-1(d)
+^{63 26} CFR 1.36B-1(d)

-^{63 45} CFR 155.305(f)(ii); 26 CFR 1.36B-2
+^{64 45} CFR 155.305(f)(ii); 26 CFR 1.36B-2

-Example: Consider two adults who are divorced with a child.
-The mother and child live together and the father lives separately.
+father lives separately.
 The father claims a personal exemption deduction for the child, so the child is included in the father's taxpayer household for the purpose of determining eligibility for an APTC.
 The father's taxpayer household size is two: the father and the child.
 The child is not included in the mother's taxpayer household for determining eligibility for an APTC, even if the child lives with the mother.
 The mother has a taxpayer household size of one for the purpose of assessing eligibility for an APTC.